 - You may provide your own data to the Tribunal

-- Your representatives may provide data to the Tribunal

-- Social Security Scotland

-- Other Government Agencies
+- The Agency

 - Local Authorities

 - Advocacy Services

 - Legal professionals

-- Other professionals

 Case information will be accessed by SCTS administrative staff, members of the First-tier Tribunal for Scotland and Social Security Scotland to the extent necessary to facilitate a hearing and to support the work of the tribunal.
 Tribunal hearings are open to the public.
 Access to case information or audio recordings will only be granted to parties of the hearing where the Chamber President believes that this will support access to justice.